littwit/FSD-demo/README.md

 # FSD-demo

-# Overview
+## Overview
-This repository provides tools for loading and visualizing simulation example data.
-The code is designed to handle structured and unstructured simulation data, with support for common scientific data formats and flexible visualization options.
+This repository provides tools for loading and visualizing simulation example data of Forming Simulation Dataset (FSD).
+The code is designed to handle the unstructured simulation data, with support for common scientific data formats and flexible visualization options.

-# Features
+## Features
-​​Data Loading​​: Supports loading simulation data from various formats (CSV, NPY, HDF5, etc.)
+​​- Data Loading​​: Supports loading simulation data from ZIP formats ​​- Visualization​​: full-field multiphysics with different time steps
-​​Data Processing​​: Includes basic data cleaning and normalization ​​Visualization​​: Multiple plotting options for 1D, 2D, and 3D data ​​Interactive Exploration​​: Jupyter notebook support for interactive data analysis

-# Examples
+## Examples
-Example datasets are provided in the examples/ directory:
+- Example data is provided in 'ExpSimuRes.zip'

-thermal_simulation.h5 - 3D thermal diffusion
-fluid_flow.csv - Unstructured CFD results
-particle_trajectories/ - Time series particle data
+- Data loading and visualization is realized by 'main.py'
+- The visualization result of this example is presented in 'Visual_full_field.pdf'